lihaoliu-cambridge/mtmr-net/README.md

 # MTMR-Net
-Code for 《Multi-Task Deep Model with Margin Ranking Loss for Lung Nodule Analysis》 Project.
+Code for "Multi-Task Deep Model with Margin Ranking Loss for Lung Nodule Analysis" on IEEE Transactions on Medical Imaging (TMI).

 ****
 |Author|Lihao LIU|